uzleosharif/bleeding-edge/README.md

 - `cmake` for building these projects.
 Ideally latest release version.
 - `conan` (for package management)

+- `libgl-dev`, `pkg-config` for qt conan package.
+Surprisingly conan does no install these dependencies itself but emits out log for missing stuff so this can be installed via distro package manager easily

 ## compile
 sample shell commands to compile projects (docker based dev flow)